dieselpoint/groundlist.site/content/why.md

 ### A completely different view of data

 Data is the lifeblood of a campaign.
-Campaign software is where data goes to die.
+And unfortunately, campaign software is where data goes to die.

 A vast amount of valuable data is lost at the end of every election cycle because people don't want to pay to keep it around.
 Most campaigns pay for software, and then stop paying for it when the campaign is over.
 Their valuable lists disappear.
 No one is going to continue to pay a monthly fee for a campaign which is over.